lukaslibar/Camera-Cooler/README.md

 - **26 pin 0.5mm pitch 20cm** FFC(felxible flat cable) forward direction (to inteface between two camera PCBs) [link](https://www.aliexpress.com/item/1005008474655738.html?spm=a2g0o.order_list.order_list_main.60.6b821802gXbK9t)
 - **3 pin-J Micro JST XH 2.54mm pitch** male plug with wire (to connect the thermometer to the PCB) [link](https://www.aliexpress.com/item/1005007107123815.html?spm=a2g0o.order_list.order_list_main.65.6b821802gXbK9t)

+SCREWS
+- screws: [missing list]
+- screw inserts: [missing list]

+### PCB
+PCB assembly is quite straightforward.
+The only exception is soldering the XL4016E1 and its heatsink.
+They should first be screwed together with a small amount of thermal pad or thermal paste between them.
+The assembly should then be placed on the PCB and soldered in place at the same time to prevent misalignment.

+### Assembly
+First, the camera needs to be disassembled.
+Its top cover and upper PCB, which is connected with a short ribbon cable, need to be removed.
+The aluminium cooling block and the 3D-printed cooling block holder can then be assembled.
+The 3d printed parts screwholes should be inserted with threaded inserts with a soldering iron or simmilar tool.

+Place a thermal pad on the smaller side of the cooling block.
+The thermal pad should be cut to the same shape as that side of the block.
+There is a small hole on the side of the block for the temperature sensor, which must have wires soldered to it.
+A longer ribbon cable should be connected to the bottom PCB.
+A small amount of thermal paste can be applied between the temperature sensor and the cooling block to ensure more accurate temperature readings.

+The entire assembly can now be fitted into the camera enclosure so that the screw holes are properly aligned.
+The main fan and heatsink can then be screwed together, and the fan cable can be routed through the upper hole into the PCB enclosure.
+The complete fan and heatsink assembly can then be fitted into the main enclosure.

+The Peltier element (TEC) needs to be fitted to the bottom of the heatsink, with thermal paste applied between the two surfaces.
+There are holes for its wires alongside a slit for the longer ribbon cable.
+The camera and the cooler can then be joined together using thermal paste between their contact surfaces.
+The upper camera PCB and the custom TEC driver PCB have designated positions inside the enclosure on the side.
+An additional fan can also be installed to cool the enclosure.

 ---

 ### Electrical Connections
 ![TEC driver electrical connections](project-folder/hardware/electrical/drawings/CC-electrical-connections.jpg) *TEC driver electrical connections*

 ---

 ### Mechanical Assembly
 ![Assembly of 3d printed parts](project-folder/hardware/mechanical/Assembly/camera-cooler-assembly.gif)
 *Assembly of 3d printed parts and pcb*